krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

        **purgekeys** [*-keepkvno oldest_kvno_to_keep* ] *principal*
               Purges previously retained old keys (e.g., from *change_password -keepold*) from *principal*.
               If **-keepkvno** is specified, then only purges keys with kvnos lower than *oldest_kvno_to_keep*.

+                 .. note:: This command requires the *modify* privilege.

 .. _purgekeys_end: